Reserve Bank of Australia Building, Sydney: Reserve Bank site

 The ground floor, and sometimes mezzanine or first floor levels, of many buildings of this period, accommodated service-based commerce.
 Often this activity represented a public interface for the owner/occupants of the building.
-The Reserve Bank was constructed with a four-storey podium divided into two upper floors with projecting horizontal fins and two floors of full height recessed glazing to the mezzanine below.
-This contained the two-storey public area and the banking chamber in the mezzanine over.
+The Reserve Bank was constructed with a four-story podium divided into two upper floors with projecting horizontal fins and two floors of full height recessed glazing to the mezzanine below.
+This contained the two-story public area and the banking chamber in the mezzanine over.
 Also included in public areas of a number of office buildings of this period was an auditorium or theatrette, and one was included in the Sydney Reserve Bank.

 Also included were two residential flats to accommodate senior executives travelling from interstate, a relatively uncommon feature for office buildings of this period.

 The building was the central distribution point for notes and coin for New South Wales and Papua New Guinea and the basement included the vaults or strongrooms.
 They were innovative in their use of concrete and metal sheet to create an impenetrable surround for the strong rooms.
 The metal strongroom doors are also significant for their size and sophistication.

 The Reserve Bank was a prestigious and desirable place to work.
 There was a strong staff hierarchy and senior positions had considerable community status.
 This status is demonstrated in physical terms by the design of executive and staff areas in the building.
 In the 1960s the building was known to provide more extensive staff facilities compared with other contemporary buildings.
 In this building they consisted of the cafeteria, executive and Board dining rooms, the staff lounge, the staff library, a medical suite, squash courts and associated amenities, an auditorium and an observation deck on the 20th level for the use of staff and ex-staff.
 A firing range was provided for the training of security guards.
-The provision of the squash courts and the medical centre would appear to be uncommon facilities provided in multi-storey buildings of this period.
+The provision of the squash courts and the medical centre would appear to be uncommon facilities provided in multi-story buildings of this period.

 Care was often taken in selecting finishes to areas of staff relaxation, special ceiling finishes were occasionally applied, such as in the case of the Reserve Bank third floor cafeteria where the ceiling was plaster domes in a square grid.
 Occasionally stone veneers were applied to the walls of these areas, such as in the staff lounge of the Reserve Bank, where slate was used as the wall finish.

 The service areas were designed for ease of cleaning and minimal maintenance with vinyl and ceramic tile finishes popular for both floors and walls.
 The Reserve Bank used ceramic tiles and vinyl to line the walls of service areas and vaults.
 The floors of the computer and service areas were of vinyl.
 The Reserve Bank used terrazzo as a floor finish in the toilets.
 Terrazzo was often used in this way in more prestigious 1960s developments.